RunestoneInteractive/httlads/_sources/WorldFacts/cs1_exploratory_data_analysis.rst

 -  Birthrate
 -  Deathrate
 -  Agriculture % GDP
--  Inustry % GDP
+-  Industry % GDP
 -  Service % GDP

-The Climate numbers are as follows.
+The climate numbers are as follows.

 1. Dry tropical or tundra and ice
 2. Wet tropical